Webinar: Protecting one billion hearts at the 78th World Health Assembly

 Salt reduction event at 77th World Health Assembly

-Full launch: Designing digital tools with health care workers at the center – webinar & video
+Webinar: Designing digital tools with health care workers at the center

-For the full launch of their new digital tools playbook, the Digital team at Resolve to Save Lives released a new video featuring Dr. Tom Frieden and cohosted a webinar with the Bill and Melinda Gates Foundation on designing digital health tools with the end user at the center.
-This health care worker-first approach gets results: […]
+For the launch of our new digital tools playbook, we cohosted a webinar with the Bill and Melinda Gates Foundation on designing digital health tools with the end user at the center.

 The Simple app manages more than 4 million patients—and health workers love it